ToC

 Getting a part-time job is a great way to earn some spending money as a student or generate extra income as a professional with a full-time job.
 But before you can reap the financial rewards of a part-time job, you’ll need to write a CV that makes your target employer interested in hiring you.

-1. Part-time job CV for students and teenagers with no work experience
+1. For students and teenagers with no work experience

-Here’s an example of CV layout for a part-time job written by a university student — who has no work experience — looking for restaurant work:
+Here’s an example of a skills-based CV for a part-time job written by a university student, who has no work experience, looking for restaurant work:

 A red-themed CV for a part-time job with no work experience.
 The applicant's details are listed in a 4-cell table in the header, and the skills section features skills as headers with bulleted lists of examples.